Yankees make signing of righty Cole official

+Star right-hander Gerrit Cole elected against signing with the New York Yankees after they drafted him in 2008, opting to enroll at UCLA instead.

+Eleven years later, Cole was fitted for pinstripes at an introductory news conference on Wednesday at Yankee Stadium.

-The New York Yankees made it official on Wednesday, announcing the signing of right-hander Gerrit Cole to a nine-year contract, extending through the 2028 season with a player opt-out after the 2024 campaign.
+The Yankees announced the signing of Cole to a nine-year contract, extending through the 2028 season with a player opt-out after the 2024 campaign.

-While the team did not announce contract terms, multiple reports have pegged it at a record-setting $324 million.
+While the team did not announce financial terms, multiple reports have pegged it at a record-setting $324 million.

-To make room on the 40-man roster, the Yankees designated fellow right-hander Chance Adams for assignment.
+When asked why he chose the Yankees in free agency, Cole cited a childhood preference for his decision.

+“Because it was my dream.
+I had a second opportunity to chase it, and it’s the best organization in my opinion in the league,” Cole said.
+“There’s a process here that (general manager) Brian (Cashman) spoke to ... about trying to bring the best people at each individual position to surround everybody with the best opportunity to succeed.”

 Cole, 29, lost a close vote to his then-Houston Astros teammate Justin Verlander for the American League Cy Young Award this year.
 Cole went 20-5 with a career-best 2.50 ERA, but he was almost unhittable during the second half of the season.
 He finished 16-0 with a 1.78 ERA over his last 22 regular-season starts.